gardianos/laravel-api-busines-control-panel/readme.md

 - K-POS

-BCP is createn in Laravel 5.2 version.
+BCP is created in Laravel 5.4 version.

 ## K-Inventory